Texas State University: Campus

+Texas State University comprises over 8 million gross square feet in facilities and its campuses are located on over 500 acres with an additional 4,000 acres of agriculture, research, and recreational areas.

 The Texas State University main campus is located in San Marcos, Texas, midway between Austin and San Antonio along Interstate 35.
 It spans 517 acre, including the original land donated by the city of San Marcos consisting of Chautauqua Hill on which Old Main still sits.
-The University also operates a 101 acre Round Rock Campus and a 70 acre Science, Technology, and Advanced Research (STAR) Park; Other parts of the Texas State property including farm and ranch land, residential, recreational areas and commercial incubators cover more than 4522 acre of additional land.
+The university also operates a 101 acre Round Rock Campus and a 70 acre Science, Technology, and Advanced Research (STAR) Park; other parts of the Texas State property including farm and ranch land, residential, recreational areas and commercial incubators cover more than 4522 acre of additional land.

 The Quad is the heart of campus because it is surrounded by a majority of the academic buildings and is near the bus loop where most of the university bus routes stop on campus.
 Since many students pass through the quad, it is the primary gathering place for student organizations, which often set up booths and tables promoting fundraisers and events.
 The west end of the Quad has a 17-foot high aluminum sculpture of two horses, called The Fighting Stallions.
-This area has been designated as the university's free speech zone and was subject to one of the first court challenges to the creation of such zones after the suspension of ten students protesting the Vietnam War.
+This area was designated as the university's free speech zone and was subject to one of the first court challenges to the creation of such zones after the suspension of ten students protesting the Vietnam War.
 The east end of the Quad rises to the top of the highest hill on campus where the university's oldest building, Old Main, sits.

 The main campus in San Marcos served as the location of the fictional school TMU (Texas Methodist University) in the NBC TV series Friday Night Lights.

 Old Main

 Built in 1903 and originally called the Main Building, Old Main was the first building on the campus.
 The design was closely patterned on the Old Main Building of 1889 at Sam Houston State University, designed by Alfred Muller of Galveston.
-Fourteen years later, E. Northcraft, the engineer for the building at Sam Houston, oversaw construction of the Texas State University Main Building, a red-gabled Victorian Gothic structure.
+Fourteen years later, E. Northcraft, the engineer for the building at Sam Houston, oversaw construction of the Texas State University Main Building, a Victorian Gothic structure.
 It was added to the National Register of Historic Places in 1983.
 In more than a century of use, and through many renovations, the building has served varied purposes, from being the university's administration building to an auditorium and chapel to now housing the offices for the School of Journalism and Mass Communication as well as the offices of the College of Fine Arts and Communication.